robertmuth/Cwerg/FrontEndDocs/tutorial.md

 ## Top Level Declations

-By default all top level desclations are module private.
+By default all top level declarations are module private.
 The `@pub` annotation will export the declaration and thereby make it visible to the importing module.